 - the \$100,000 grant is an asset Hospital X acquired for consideration that is significantly less than the fair value of the grant to further the objectives of the hospital.
-Accordingly, the grant is within the scope of AASB 10XX; and - it controls a financial asset (\$100,000) within the scope of AASB 9.
+Accordingly, the grant is within the scope of AASB 1058; and - it controls a financial asset (\$100,000) within the scope of AASB 9.

-Hospital X determines its agreement with the State Government is a transfer of a financial asset to enable it to acquire a non-financial asset to be controlled by the hospital that meets the criteria in paragraph 15 of AASB 10XX.
+Hospital X determines its agreement with the State Government is a transfer of a financial asset to enable it to acquire a recognisable non-financial asset to be controlled by the hospital that meets the criteria in paragraph 15 of AASB 1058.
 That is, the agreement:

-- requires the transfer of a financial asset to enable Hospital X to acquire non-financial assets (the hospital beds) that conform to identified technical specifications; - does not involve a transfer of the non-financial asset to or on behalf of the State Government; and

-• is enforceable, as the Government may sue for specific performance or transfer of the ownership of any assets acquired with the funds if the money is not used to acquire the non-financial assets.
+- requires the transfer of a financial asset to enable Hospital X to acquire non-financial assets (the hospital beds) that conform to identified technical specifications; - relates to non-financial assets that the hospital will be able to recognise as assets under another Standard (AASB 116); - does not involve a transfer of a non-financial asset to or on behalf of the State Government; and - is enforceable, as the Government may sue for specific performance or transfer of the ownership of any assets acquired with the funds if the money is not used to acquire the non-financial assets.